xhoms/uidmonitor/README.md

 The User-ID API allows, as well, registering these user objects (User Login/Logout) and these IP address objects (Object Register/Unregister)

-One of the most powerful features of the corresponding PAN-OS feature is both registration and tag transactions can contain a timeout value.
+One of the most powerful details of the corresponding PAN-OS feature is both registration and tag transactions can contain a timeout value.
 This way the user can, for instance, register a user login with a 10 minute expiration mark and then leave the NGFW take care of removing the entry at its due time.